The application for the 2022-23 cycle will open in late August / early September

 There are four parts to the online application:

 Part 1: Personal Information

-In this section you will be asked to provide information about yourself, your contact information, and your education background.
+In this section, you will be asked to provide information about yourself, your contact information, and your educational background.

 Part 3: Short Essay Responses